Yakov Frenkel

-Yakov Il'ich Frenkel (Яков Ильич Френкель; 10 February 1894 – 23 January 1952) was a Soviet physicist renowned for his works in the field of condensed matter physics.
-He is also known as Jacov Frenkel, frequently using the name J. Frenkel in publications in English.
+Yakov Il'ich Frenkel (Яков Ильич Френкель; 10 February 1894 – 23 January 1952) was a Soviet physicist renowned for his works in the field of condensed-matter physics.
+He is also known as Jacob Frenkel, frequently using the name J. Frenkel in publications in English.

 Early years

 He was born to a Jewish family in Rostov on Don, in the Don Host Oblast of the Russian Empire on 10 February 1894.
 His father was involved in revolutionary activities and spent some time in internal exile to Siberia; after the danger of pogroms started looming in 1905, the family spent some time in Switzerland, where Yakov Frenkel began his education.
-In 1912, while studying in the Karl May Gymnasium in St. Petersburg, he completed his first physics work on the earth's magnetic field and atmospheric electricity.
+In 1912, while studying in the Karl May Gymnasium in St. Petersburg, he completed his first physics work on the Earth's magnetic field and atmospheric electricity.
 This work attracted Abram Ioffe's attention and later led to collaboration with him.
 He considered moving to the USA (which he visited in the summer of 1913, supported by money hard-earned by tutoring) but was nevertheless admitted to St. Petersburg University in the winter semester of 1913, at which point any emigration plans ended.
 Frenkel graduated from the university in three years and remained there to prepare for a professorship (his oral exam for the master's degree was delayed due to the events of the October revolution).
 His first scientific paper came to light in 1917.